NS 1150 Nutrition, Health, and Society

 Discusses the facts and fallacies concerning the role that nutrition, exercise, and other health behaviors play in preventing disease, maintaining good health, and maximizing athletic performance.
 Emphasis is on understanding the biological mechanisms through which good nutrition and regular exercise affect psychological and physical health.

-Summer 2020: Online course
+Summer 2023: Online course

 |Section ID:||NS 1150 001-LEC|

 |Final exam/project due:||Friday July 28, 11:59 PM (see Final exams)|

 |Time / room:|